Banner by TheProtobabe

 For the most part, there aren’t too many things for a Trainer to keep track of.
-They must keep their post quality decent while calling out moves for their Pokemon to use against the opponent, along with a description or thoughts on how it should work.
+They must keep their post quality up while having their characters move, along with a description or thoughts on how their moves and motions should work.
 Here are some things Trainers should keep in mind:

 Rangers have a couple more things to keep track of, but almost all of them can be affected by a Trainer’s post quality.
 Rangers determine if an attack lands and the outcome of that attack (like secondary effects), including damage to both Pokemon.
 Damage is subjective—a calculator is rarely used to determine this.
 Rangers keep in mind several factors when they adjust battle stats:

 Type advantage or disadvantage are mostly followed as they are in-game.
 However, quality massively affects this and may change up to the Ranger’s jurisdiction.
 For example, a low-quality super effective move would do far less than a high quality not very effective move!
 Creativity increases your quality, so you can make unique choices pay off!